Girard College: Program

 All students live in single-sex dormitories arranged by grade level.
-Residential advisers occupy apartments in the dorm buildings.
-Girard requires that all students participate in the five-day program for the full benefit of its academic and residential curricula.
+Residential advisors occupy apartments in the dorm buildings.
+Girard requires that all students participate in the five-day program.
 All students go home on weekends.
 Girard is open to students of all religious backgrounds.
-Once a month at the beginning of the school day, however, all students attend a non-denominational assembly in the school's Chapel, offering a continuing forum for spiritual and moral development.
-The Chapel has a large pipe organ, designed and built by Ernest M. Skinner in 1933.
-The acclaimed instrument is used for occasional concerts and has been recorded by such organists as Virgil Fox and Carlo Curley, who was director of music at Girard College in 1970 when he was 18 years old.
+Once a month at the beginning of the school day, however, all students attend a non-denominational assembly in the school's chapel.
+The chapel has a large pipe organ, designed and built by Ernest M. Skinner in 1933.
+The instrument is used for occasional concerts and has been recorded by such organists as Virgil Fox and Carlo Curley, who was director of music at Girard College in 1970 when he was 18 years old.

 Entering 2016, enrollment at Girard was projected to be 311; of these, 122 were Elementary School students (grades 1 to 5), 89 were Middle Schoolers, and 100 attended High School (grades 9 to 12).
-Girard employs 127 faculty members, of which 71 are academic teachers and 56 are residential advisers.
+Girard employs 127 faculty members, of whom 71 are academic teachers and 56 are residential advisers.
 Class sizes range between 12 and 20 students in the elementary school and 16-22 students in the middle school.
-In the high school, honors classes have 15 students, and regular classes - 20 to 25 students.
+In the high school, honors classes have 15 students, and other classes 20 to 25 students.

-Girard's performance-based curriculum is in accordance with national standards.
-All grade levels and subject areas have specific benchmarks and content standards that measure successful student outcomes and achievements.
-Girard is accredited by the Middle States Association of Colleges and Secondary Schools.
-It also holds membership in the National Association of Independent Schools, the Association of Boarding Schools, and the Coalition for Residential Education.

-Virtually all of Girard's graduates are accepted into accredited colleges and universities, with approximately 95% continuing to higher-education institutions, a percentage far higher than most public high schools in the School District of Philadelphia.